sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/01-any_to_any.md

 <B>Note:</B>
 </Br>Only when *both* hubs are propagating their default routing table to the remote hub does ping actually work.
-If only 1 of the hubs propagates it default routing table to the remote hub, ping from that hub will not even be received on the remote hub.
-Otherwise, ping traffic is not received on the remote hub even if default routing table is being propagated to it.
+If only 1 of the hubs propagates it's default routing table to the remote hub, ping from a VM in that hub will NOT  be received on a VM in the remote hub.

 # Check Effective Routes on VMs
 ```